mobile app bar

 Kansas City Chiefs quarterback Patrick Mahomes (15) before the game against the Denver Broncos at Empower Field at Mile High.

-Through Sunday night, Kansas City sits behind Houston and Pittsburgh in the wild-card race and finds itself effectively two games back of the Bills, Jaguars, and Chargers; all teams that have already beaten them this season.
 That means Kansas City can’t simply catch up; they need those teams to collapse.
-ESPN’s Nate Taylor put it bluntly: the Chiefs likely need to win all five remaining games, each one against an AFC opponent, just to sneak in as the seventh seed.
+ESPN’s Nate Taylor put it bluntly: The Chiefs likely need to win all five remaining games, each one against an AFC opponent, just to sneak in as the seventh seed.

-Patrick Mahomes acknowledged the reality that has begun to creep into the locker room: “At the end of the day, you’ve just got to win every game now — and hope that’s enough.”
+Mahomes acknowledged the reality that has begun to affect the locker room: “At the end of the day, you’ve just got to win every game now — and hope that’s enough,” he said.

 All of this creates a surreal AFC landscape.
 Instead of the Mahomes-led Chiefs cruising atop the conference, they’re stuck outside the playoff picture while the Patriots and Broncos surge, and the Chargers and Bills occupy key wild-card spots.
 The AFC hasn’t looked like this in years.